MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formbuildreferencecontrol-classes.md

 |--------|---------------|
 | 222    | THAI\_CHARSET |

 The default character set is set to values that are based on the current system locale.
 For example, when the system locale is English (United States), it is set as ANSI\_CHARSET.
-For more information, see the LOGFONT structure on the MSDN Web site, http://go.microsoft.com/fwlink/?LinkID=85972.
+For more information, see the LOGFONT structure on the [MSDN website](https://go.microsoft.com/fwlink/?LinkID=85972).

 ### Method colorScheme